Layr-Labs/eigenlayer-contracts/docs/README.md

 ##### Completing a Withdrawal as Tokens

-Completing a queued withdrawal as tokens is roughly the same for both native ETH and LSTs.
+Completing a queued withdrawal as tokens is roughly the same for both native ETH and tokens.

 However, note that *before* a withdrawal can be completed, native ETH stakers will need to perform additional steps, detailed in the "Withdrawal Processing" diagrams below.